 Image recognition serves many different purposes on smartphones.
 One of the key areas that it is of benefit is in the area of security.
 Smartphones are now equipped with iris scanners and facial recognition which adds an extra layer of security on top of the traditional fingerprint scanner.
 While facial recognition is not yet as secure as a fingerprint scanner, it is getting better with each new generation of smartphones.
 With image recognition, users can unlock their smartphones without needing a password or PIN.
 This is especially useful if you tend to forget your PIN or password.
 All you need to do is look at your phone, and it will unlock itself.

 Another key area where it is being used on smartphones is in the area of Augmented Reality (AR).
 AR is where digital information is overlayed onto the real world.
 This allows users to superimpose computer-generated images on top of real-world objects.
-This can be used for gaming, navigation, and even educational purposes.
+This can be used for implementation of AI in gaming, navigation, and even educational purposes.
 Image recognition can also be used to identify objects and landmarks.
 This can be useful for tourists who want to quickly find out information about a specific place.

 Many people have hundreds if not thousands of photo’s on their devices, and finding a specific image is like looking for a needle in a haystack.
 Image recognition can help you find that needle by identifying objects, people, or landmarks in the image.
 This can be a lifesaver when you’re trying to find that one perfect photo for your project.

 The quality and usefulness depend on the quality of training data.
 The more diverse and accurate the training data is, the better image recognition can be at classifying images.
 Additionally, image recognition technology is often biased towards certain objects, people, or scenes that are over-represented in the training data.
 This can lead to errors in classification.